-The Congestion Management Process (CMP) is a collaboratively developed set of objectives, performance metrics, and strategies the Sacramento region will use to monitor and manage traffic congestion on select roadways that comprise its CMP network.
+The Congestion Management Process (CMP) is a collaboratively developed set of objectives, performance metrics, and strategies the Sacramento region uses to monitor and manage traffic congestion on select roadways that comprise its CMP network.
 The Federal Highway Administration (FHWA) requires all metro regions with a population of more than 200,000 to maintain a CMP.
-SACOG’s CMP will be part of its Metropolitan Transportation Plan (MTP) and bring several benefits, including:
+SACOG’s CMP forms part of its Metropolitan Transportation Plan (MTP) and brings several benefits, including:

 - Providing a system to quantitatively monitor the region’s progress toward MTP goals,

 - Identifying and prioritizing cost-effective, multi-modal strategies to address congestion, and